Victoria Educational Garden cat is returned

 Come Wednesday, Fat Cat was spotted by a good Samaritan near North Washington and West Brazos streets in Victoria, which is more than 5 miles away from the gardens.

-"I just remember thinking he was the biggest cat I have ever seen," said Christy Jackson, who live on West Brazos Street.
-"My son's friend saw him out wandering and it was cold and rainy.
+"I just remember thinking he was the biggest cat I have ever seen," said Christy Jackson, who lives on West Brazos Street.
+"My son's friend saw him out wandering, and it was cold and rainy.
 They were so worried about him, so they brought him in."

 Jackson said she often takes in and cares for stray cats and dogs she comes across, but she quickly found out who Fat Cat's owners were after seeing it on Facebook the next day.